 By Guestblogger and legacy specialist, Sanita Guddu

 Legacy fundraising isn’t for our charity.
 I hear this so often and it’s not surprising because more often than not, the charity I’m speaking to doesn’t have all the facts.
 They simply don’t know why legacy giving is so important.
-They don’t know why they should be (and need to be) on the legacy fundraising wagon (note that I didn’t say on the coffin!).
+They don’t know why they should, and need to, be on the legacy fundraising wagon.

 Which leads me to the first myth…

 We know that the receipt of a legacy gift is only possible on death.
 Something that the donor was aware of when making their Will to include your charity.
 I have never spoken about death either – not to my charity clients or to donors themselves.
 So how do you talk about legacies?

 You give donors choice.
 The choice to decide whether this way is right for them.
 This is done firstly by sharing the difference your charity makes today – and could continue to do in the future – through their support.
 A gift in a Will, along with other forms of giving, is simply the vehicle that allows the donor to give to your cause.

 Having talked extensively with charities of all shapes and sizes, including those that identify themselves as small, I know that these organisations can and do promote legacies with their limited time and people-resources.
 The result?

 They have secured future income whilst creating a norm amongst their staff, volunteers and donors that they do receive and need legacies.

 Would it surprise you to know that most people who leave a charitable gift in their Will aren’t wealthy either?
 But what they do have in common is an asset – in the form of a house.
 Many charities find that those donors that have left even a small percentage of their estate, say 1% have generated more in income than cash legacies.